On the home page, graders can track what tickets they need to grade as well as gain a better understanding of where their assignments are coming from.

 What is the Type column?

 The Type column refers to a method of categorizing different assignments in MaestroQA.
-This can help with organizing workflows as well as easily filter down to find the proper assignments.
+This can help with organizing workflows as well as easily filtering down to find the proper assignments.

 There are 4 types of assignments: